munechika-koyo/smartdoor_host/README.md

 }
 ```

 Smartdoor client app is been developped [here](https://github.com/munechika-koyo/smartdoor).
-You can combine and deploy it with this web app into a rasberry Pi.
+You can install and use it as a smartdoor client.